Peaks

 Arrival Day

-We meet in the evening at the accommodation to go through the plan for the week as well as the current weather and mountain conditions.
-You will meet with your fellow climbers and your guides so you can ask any questions and will have a chance to go through your kit.
+You will meet with your guide for a briefing in the evening at approximately 18:00 to go through the plan for the week as well as the current weather and mountain conditions.
+Here you will have a chance to go through your kit under the experienced eye of your guide and can ask any questions that you may have.
+Dinner will follow and then it's time for a good night sleep! -

 Day 2: